GeoMOER/moer-mpg-remote-sensing/docs/index.md

   title: Intended learning outcomes
   excerpt: "At the end of this course you should be able

-    * to research state of the art remote sensing methods and design workflows suitable to solve common remote sensing problems,
+    * to research remote sensing methods and design workflows suitable to solve common remote sensing problems,

-	* to deploy your workflows using geo-information science tools, R scripts and collaborative code management platforms for task management and issue tracking,
+	* to deploy your remote sensing workflows using geo-information science tools, R scripts and collaborative code management platforms for task management and issue tracking,

-	* to critically evaluate your analysis results using reliable error estimates,
+	* to critically evaluate your remote sensing analysis,

-	* to document and communicate your workflow and analysis results,
+	* to document and communicate your remote sensing workflow and analysis results,

-	* to reflect your work flow for potential improvements.
+	* to reflect your project workflow for potential improvements.
 	"
 ---